stijn-dejongh/lovecraft_public_domain/manuscript/statement_of_randolph_carter.md

 is in a certain sense mine, and I couldn't drag a bundle of nerves like you down to probable death or madness.
 I tell you, you can't imagine what the thing is really like!
-But I promise to keep you informed over the telephone of every move--you see I've enough wire here to reach to the centre of the earth and back! "
+But I promise to keep you informed over the telephone of every move--you see I've enough wire here to reach to the centre of the earth and back!"_

 I can still hear, in memory, those coolly spoken words; and I can still remember my remonstrances.
 I seemed desperately anxious to accompany my friend into those sepulchral depths, yet he proved inflexibly obdurate.
 At one time he threatened to abandon the expedition if I remained insistent; a threat which proved effective, since he alone held the key to the thing.
 All this I can still remember, though I no longer know what manner of thing we sought.
 After he had secured my reluctant acquiescence in his design, Warren picked up the reel of wire and adjusted the instruments.
 At his nod I took one of the latter and seated myself upon an aged, discoloured gravestone close by the newly uncovered aperture.
 Then he shook my